shiveeg1/ML_Tinkers/README.md

 **AdaBoost**

-it's a meta estimator that focusses on improving the predictions by fitting a sequence of weak models on repeatedly modified data.
+It's a meta estimator that focusses on improving the predictions by fitting a sequence of weak models on repeatedly modified data.
 The data is modified by applying wieghts to each sample,, with more weights on the previously incoreectly predicted samples.
 The model is re-trained on this data and so on gaining accuracy.

 ```python
 from sklearn.ensemble import AdaBoostClassifier